How to Deal With a Bad Teacher: 15 Strategies to Survive the School Year

 As a parent, I know this can be hard, but as a teacher, I can see hope.
 There are things you can do to mitigate the situation.

 Here are some insider tips from a parent and a teacher who understands what it is like to have problems with a teacher.
-I can help you survive a bad teacher.
-Don’t be discouraged.
+I can help you learn how to deal with a bad teacher.
+Most of all, don’t be discouraged.
 You will get through the year.

 1. Wait and see